Step-by-Step Guide: Configuring PostgreSQL HA with Patroni

 It is developed and maintained by Zalando, you can find source code on github.

-Below figure shows architecture of complete Solution with all components.
+Below diagram shows architecture of complete Solution with all components.
 You can tweak this according to your needs and limitations on hardware.
-Here we have used 8 VMs to avoid SPOF and achieve High Availability on Postgres.
+Here we have used 8 VMs to avoid Single Point Of Failure and achieve High Availability on Postgres.

 In the realm of PostgreSQL High Availability, Patroni relies on a set of key components and software tools to ensure seamless performance: